-Public Innovation will leverage a 360 degree suite of earned, paid, and owned multimedia assets.
-With a particular focus on the lowcost of digital marketing, we will optimize user experiences and hone our messaging through layered market segmentation.
-That is, the right message will reach the right audiences through strategic touchpoints to drive awareness of our brand and government innovations.
+Public Innovation will leverage a full range of earned, paid, and owned multichannel marketing assets.
+With a particular focus on digital marketing, we will optimize user experiences and fine tune our message through tiered market segmentation.
+That is, tailored communications will reach the right audiences through strategic touchpoints that drive awareness of our brand and innovations in government.